 Our sales efforts are increasingly targeted at large enterprise clients, and as a result, we face greater costs, longer sales cycles, and less predictability in completing some of our sales and in increasing spend by existing clients.
 For larger clients, use of our platform may require approvals by multiple departments and executive-level personnel and require us to provide greater levels of services and client education regarding the uses, benefits, security, privacy, worker classification, payments, and compliance services offered on our platform.
 Larger enterprises typically have longer decision-making and implementation cycles and may demand more customization, higher levels of support, a broader range of services, and greater payment flexibility.
 In addition, larger enterprises may require greater functionality and scalability and acceptance provisions that can lead to a delay in revenue recognition.
 We are often required to spend time and resources to better familiarize potential enterprise clients with the value propositions of our platform generally.
 Despite our efforts in familiarizing potential enterprise clients with the benefits of our platform, some potential enterprise clients may decide not to use our platform if, among other reasons, they do not feel that their procurement or compliance needs are met.
 It is more difficult to find sales personnel with the specific skills and technical knowledge needed to sell our Upwork Enterprise offering and other premium offerings.
 Even if we are able to hire qualified personnel, doing so may be costly.
-As a result of these factors, sales opportunities with large enterprises may require us to devote greater sales and administrative support and professional services resources to individual clients.
-We may spend substantial time, effort, and money in our sales efforts without being successful in producing sales or growing client spend.
+As a result of these factors, sales opportunities with large enterprises may require us to devote greater sales and administrative support and professional services resources to individual clients, which could increase our costs, lengthen our sales cycle, and divert our own sales and professional services resources to a smaller number of larger clients.
+We may spend substantial time, effort, and money in our sales efforts without being successful in producing s